AsinaMilic/Skladistenje-podataka-i-otkrivanje-znanja/README.md

-# Main Repository for Data Storage and Knowledge Discovery
+Data Storage and Knowledge Discovery

 Below are the links to individual project details.
 Each project is self-contained and demonstrates unique approaches and methodologies in the fields of data analysis, machine learning, and data warehousing.